top of page

 Based on the real experiences of a San Diego native, this original work of Forum Theater is designed to allow young people to consider the complexities of racism, difference, and prejudice.
 Safa's Story initially ends in heartbreak before audiences embark on an empowering journey to alter the outcomes of the play itself.
 The show was developed in 2018 and toured in 2019 and 2020.

-Actors smiling in a production of "Danny's Story"
+Actors in brightly colored shirts smiling in a production of 'Danny's Story'

 DANNY'S STORY